-On Windows 10, you can use “update history” to see a list of updates installed on your computer in those cases when you simply want to check if a new update installed successfully (or failed).
-Also, the Windows 10 update history can come in handy if you want to know more information about an update, and when one of them is causing issues and you need to uninstall.
+On Windows 10, you can use “update history” to see a list of updates installed on the device when you want to check if a new update was installed successfully or failed to apply.
+The Windows 10 update history can also come in handy when you know more about a recently installed quality update.
+Or one of them is causing issues, and you need to uninstall it.

-In this guide, you’ll learn the steps to view the update history of Windows 10 using the Settings app and Command Prompt.
+In this guide, you will learn the steps to view the update history of Windows 10 using the Settings app, Command Prompt, and PowerShell.

-- How to check Windows 10 update history using Settings
+- Check Windows 10 update history from Settings

-- How to check Windows 10 update history using Command Prompt
+- Check Windows 10 update history from Command Prompt